Obscurity - HackTheBox

 alexandrovichalexandrovichalexandrovichalexandrovichalexandrovichalexandrovichalexandrovich

-Now we can use the password to decrypt the passwordreminder.txt
+Now we can use the password to decrypt the passwordreminder.txt and we can use

 the python script itself to decrypt it: